 The crux of Smart Township thinking is that technology can no longer be seen as a vertical business sector, but rather as a practical, horizontal necessity across all spheres of business and society.
 To have any real economic, social and cultural value and impact on communities, technology must be universally, easily accessible.

-On the basis of this thinking the CDF set about building a digital ecosystem at a ‘whole community’ level at the start of 2018.
+At the start of 2018, the CDF set about building a digital ecosystem at a ‘whole community’ level.
 Imizamo Yethu (IY), a township in Hout Bay, was selected for its Smart Township proof of concept initiative.

 IY, where an estimated 140,00 people live on just 18 hectares of land, has well-delineated boundaries, which makes accurate data collection and reporting possible. (www.sahistory.org).